Site updates in progress - some features may be temporarily unavailable

 • Adopting practices to accelerate students based on math aptitude rather than teacher, parent, and student perception of ability,

-• Ensuring all students take at least one college-aligned course in high school
+• Ensuring all students take at least one college-credit-bearing course in high school

 El Paso